 Then one Sunday morning in 2009, inspired by a passing referral from a colleague, Rachel discovered Bhakti Flow, and the teacher who would become her mentor and friend, Rusty Wells.
 She found therein a rare melding of all the best things in her life: spirit and athleticism and sweat and song and breath and service and theology and laughter and community and rhythm and dance.
 She knew immediately that she was in the right place.

-These days, Rachel teaches Bhakti Flow vinyasa at Urban Flow, Flying Yoga Shala, and OMpower Cycling and Yoga.
+These days, Rachel teaches Bhakti Flow vinyasa at Flying Studios and fumbles her way through the 7th Series yoga that is parenting an inquisitive toddler.
 Between classes, she is currently revising two book-length manuscripts: one a whimsical manual on the yoga of baking, the other a down-to-earth melding of yogic philosophy and urban narrative.

 And when she’s not jumping around in leggings and chanting in Sanskrit?
 Rachel digs a good foggy wander up and over Nob Hill in search of cocktails or used books.
 She bows in deep gratitude to the many teachers who’ve blessed her life to this point, and looks forward to meeting you on the mat to share her love for this light, lyrical, life-changing practice.